 Knowing that we live in Vieux-Fort and that Louis, our eldest child, had started school again that week, we picked him up at school at 4pm and left for an hour and a half drive.
-Arrived at about 5:30 pm, we enter the parking of the Jardin du Paradis, just a step away from the Botanical Garden of Deshaies (that we will come back to visit when it will be opened, by the way).
+Arrived at about 5:30 pm, we enter the parking of the Jardin du Paradis, just a step away from the Botanical Garden of Deshaies (that we had the opportunity to visit afterwards!).
 The place is as we had imagined: in the middle of the vegetation, we can already see some huts around, a beautiful, flowered garden, and parking spots named after the accommodations.
 The night is falling, but the atmosphere seems to be already very nice.
 We approach the reception, where we can observe the Guide du Routard’s recommendations since 2006 – 15 years in a row, wow!

 We are warmly welcomed by Floria.
 She explains us how the place works, asks if we have been there before, what we want to do for our stay, and then quickly presents us the activities we can do around the ecolodge.
 She also explains us that the lodge provides snorkeling equipment, society games for children, coolers, books, and beach toys.
 Everything is clearly thought so that anyone can spend an excellent stay, either in couple, or even more in family, in its small cocoon.
 In short, we enjoy a personalized welcome, which is a pleasure because, to be honest, it is not often the case.
 Floria comes with us to our Creole hut through a small, flowered alley crossing a very beautiful garden.
 It is now dark, but we feel greatly well here.
 She quickly presents us our hut, about which I’ll talk to you in detail below, and that we find honestly superb.
 Matthieu, the owner of the Ecolodge, comes to see us, to exchange and discuss.
 A good moment in company of a simple person, in the good sense of the word, as we like anyway.